 g) What further enhancements are required to public-key and attribute certificates to increase their usefulness in areas such as biometrics, authentication, access control and electronic commerce?

-h) What changes to Recommendations ITU-T X.509 and ITU-T X.510 are required to support quantum safe algorithms and distributed leger technologies?
+h) What changes to Recommendations ITU-T X.508, ITU-T X.509 and ITU-T X.510 are required to support quantum safe algorithms and decentralized ledger technologies?

-This work will be done in collaboration with ISO/IEC JTC 1/SC 6 in their work on extending ISO/IEC 9594.
+This work will be done in collaboration with ISO/IEC JTC 1/SC 6 in their work on developing or updating multi-parties of ISO/IEC 9594, Open Systems Interconnection.
 Cooperation will be maintained with the IETF particularly in the areas of LDAP and PKI.

 2.2 Study items related to the work on ASN.1